An Alternative to Antibiotics: Extraction of Mucin Biomaterials from Pig Stomachs for Potential Application in Chronic Wound Treatment

 The research work, presented in a paper titled “Antibiofilm and pH-Responsive Properties of Nature-Derived Mucin Biomaterials and Their Potentials for Chronic Wound Care” was recently published in Matter, a leading journal in the field of materials science.

 The study was carried out in collaboration with Prof. Jinqing HUANG, Associate Professor of Chemistry.
-The team also comprises Xianzhen FENG (first author and PhD student of Prof. Hsing), Jianing ZHANG (PhD student of Prof. Huang), and Dr. Alan Fernando RODRIGUEZ SERRANO (postdoc in Prof. Hsing’s group).
+The team also comprises Xianzhen FENG (first author and PhD student of Prof. Hsing), Jianing ZHANG (second author and PhD student of Prof. Huang), Zirui LIN (upcoming 2025 Fall PhD student of Prof. Hsing), Xuemeng XIA (PhD student of Prof. Hsing) and Dr. Alan Fernando RODRIGUEZ SERRANO (postdoc in Prof. Hsing’s group).

 Acknowledgment: The research team expresses its gratitude to the staff of the HKSAR Government’s Sheung Shui Slaughterhouse for providing the pig stomachs used in this research.